Pathetic "polyamory" in Harper's Bazaar

 The whole article (online April 30, 2019; in the May print issue).

 Coincidentally, I'm reading the new book Dealing with Difficult Metamours by the wise and perceptive Page Turner of the Poly.Land blog.
-(Your metamour is another lover of your lover.)
+(Your metamour is a lover of your poly lover.)
 If you're new here and wondering what actually sets polyamory apart, let her take you to the root of it:

 Metamour relations are a form of improv — sometimes hilarious, sometimes awkward, sometimes painful, sometimes glorious.
 But never dull.